The Vice of Gluttony

 The vice of gluttony is a disposition of immoderate or immoral consumption.

-There is no fault in a tasty meal, cocktail, or screen time; things like these are to be enjoyed, but not overly-enjoyed; for it’s that little divergence in the path that leads to gluttony.
+Hence, there is no fault in a tasty meal, cocktail, or screen time; things like these—received with gratitude and moderation—are to be enjoyed, but not overly-enjoyed.
+For it’s that little divergence in the path, that unnoticed excess, that small turning from discipline to indulgence, that quietly leads to gluttony.

 Practice abstinence.
-Control your appetites by fasting from what you enjoy until the right time and amount—offering any hunger in between as a sacrifice to God.
+Train your soul by fasting.
+Control your appetites by refraining from what you enjoy until the right time and amount.
+Offer the hunger that lingers as a sacrifice of love—a prayer without words that says, “You, Lord, are my portion.”

 Back to Series Next Teaching